Appleseed/learn/docs/Portal/user/index.rst

 Sign In
 -------

-Once you register to portal, now you have an access it.
+Once you register to portal, now you have an access to it.
 Yet you may be limited to full control depending what role is assigned to your account.
 The default account and password for admin is admin@appleseedportal.net | admin.
 Changing username and password is highly recommended after the installation.

   .. image:: ../images/User-login.jpg